Looking for the exact list of on-page SEO techniques in 2019 that can double your search traffic?

 - Per dollar spent, small business SEO generates approx 3 times as many leads as traditional marketing.

-Now that you know what On-Page SEO is and the advantages of following on page SEO techniques, let’s quickly jump to the on-page SEO factors that contribute to boost your site’s rankings.
-We’ll try to optimize these segments with proper on page SEO techniques which will help you create a better blog in the eyes of Google.
+Now that you know what On-Page SEO is and the advantages of following on-page SEO techniques, let’s quickly jump to optimize the various on-page SEO factors that’ll ultimately double your search traffic.

 - Optimizing the HTML section &